jundalisay/superb/content/en/social/economics/solutions/swap-donations.md

 > **Update March 2022: This has been proven by the Russia-Ukraine War

-The proper policy from 2020 would have been to hunker down instead of hoping for a short term recovery from pent-up demand.
+The proper policy* from 2020 would have been to hunker down instead of hoping for a short term recovery from pent-up demand.
 Massive dole-outs will just lead to a huge debt burden that cannot be paid on time.
 The debts serve the interest of the financial system which gains employment even during crises situations.

+> *To reduce inflation, cryptocurrencies should be banned

 <!-- The spread of the Omicron variant is proof that our model is correct, but just early or off by 1 to 1.5 years.  -->